LionelBeato/coatimundis/Week-8/Day-36/OVERVIEW.md

 1. Install a version of SQL (MariaDB comes recommended).
 2. Be sure to install a GUI for your database (tableplus).
 3. Refer to the homework on Titus for further instructions.
+4. Create a small csv test data file with mockaroo and use it in your database.
+5. Try to create a custom record using `INSERT`.
+6. Try to to delete a record using `DROP`.
+7. (Optional) If you can, Connect MariaDB to your GraphQL project.
+You would need to add in the necessary dependency and change your `application.properties`.

 ## Links